 (c) Start RMR Units available in the time frame of the emergency.
 RMR Units should be loaded to full capability;

-(d) Utilize available Resources providing Non-Spin services as required; and
+(d) Utilize available Resources providing RRS and Non-Spin services as required; and

 (e) ERCOT shall use the PRC and system frequency to determine the appropriate Emergency Notice and EEA levels.